billferro/GetData012Project/README.md

 ## Output File

 TidyDataSet.txt - See `CodeBook.md` for a description of the data.
+The data can be read into an R data frame using the following code:<br/>
+	`read.table("TidyDataSet.txt", header=TRUE)`

 ## Acknowledgements